jstanco/radarqc/README.md

 ### Full support for variable metadata

 The Cross-Spectra file format version 6 supports the addition of variable key-value based metadata.
 The `radarqc.csfile` module *does* contain methods for handling all possible keys.
 However, it does not interpret these fields when converting to xarray, preferring instead to create a global dataset attribute that maps to a the key-value data as a `JSON` string.
-However, it does not enable first-class support for these variable key/values as xarray dataset attributes.
+In the future, it would be nice to enable first-class support for these variable key/values as xarray dataset attributes.

 ### Exploring Options for HF Radar Data coordinate conventions.